mpitid/kafka-tools/README.md

     The topic will be marked for deletion in ZooKeeper but it will only take affect as soon as the brokers involved are restarted with `delete.topic.enable=true`.

+    Note that if Zookeeper is running under a different root, you can always specify that in the server connection string, e.g.

+    ```bash
+    kafka8-tools topics -s localhost:2181/root/prefix -t topic1 --delete
+    ```

 9. Read CP1253 encoded data, store them as UTF-8 in Kafka, and write them out as ISO8859-7:

     ```bash